alswns078/G-Long/README.md

 ## 🙏 Acknowledgements

 This project is built upon the foundational framework provided by **LD-Agent** (Li et al., 2025).
 We adapted their modular architecture to integrate our **Graph-Enhanced Memory** and **sLM-based Triplet Extraction** mechanisms.
-We strictly followed their prompt configurations to ensure a fair comparison.
 We thank the authors for their open-source contribution.